shaunak/ubc-freeseat-tracker/README.md

 and fill out the fields appropriately. `MY_PHONE_NUMBER` is the number that will be texted.

-In main.py, replace COURSE_URL with whatever UBC SSC link you want.
+In main.py, replace COURSE_URL with whatever UBC SSC link you want. <br>

-Be sure you have all the dependencies installed and then run the program.
+You can use "sudo python3 -m pip install -r requirements.txt" to install the required dependencies on Linux.